Fugashu/compVisualPose/README.md

 This repository contains code and information for the following paper (status: under investigation):

-F. Spiess, J. Friesslich, T. Kaupp, Samuel Kounev and N. Strobel:
+F. Spiess, J. Friesslich, T. Kaupp, S. Kounev and N. Strobel:

 Comparing Augmented RGB-D Indoor Robot Navigation Methods using Fusion with Wheel Odometry and IMU Data - an Experimental Comparison under ROS